 Using long handled garden tools will decrease the amount of bending, stretching and reaching required.
 This will help prevent excess stress on your muscles and joints.

-If bending and kneeling are out of the question, consider using raised garden beds or planters so that you can avoid these positions.
+If bending and kneeling are out of the question, consider using raised garden beds.
+You can also use planters to avoid these positions.
 You can then sit on a stool or chair to tend to your plants or during weeding.

 You can order kits like these on Amazon or you can build your own with these plans.

-The key to a pleasant gardening experience is to balance work and rest and change from light to heavy tasks regularly.
+The key to a pleasant gardening experience is to balance work and rest.
+Also, regularly change from light to heavy tasks.

 Once you are done for the day treat yourself to a hot bath and a moist heating pad.